 People are scared of Larry Clark.
 But the New York-based auteur is fearless.
-Clark is just real.
-And to be down with his art is to be down with a certain way of seeing the world.
-Once you’ve been exposed to his often disturbing ‘yoot-gone-wild’ aesthetic, you’ll begin to see his enduring influence in all kinds of culture – from contemporary art, film and photography to skateboarding, fashion, TV and advertising.
+Clark is just honest.
+And to understand his art is to understand a certain way of seeing the world.
+Once you’ve been exposed to his often disturbing wild-youth aesthetic, you’ll begin to see his enduring influence in all kinds of culture – from contemporary art, film and photography to skateboarding, fashion, TV and advertising.
 Larry Clark is everywhere.

 In 1991, Clark moved into film with his dark debut Kids, following the lives of drug-taking, casual-fucking, underage skate rats in New York – based on the Washington Square Park crew he hung with for three years and then cast, launching the careers of Chloe Sevigny, Rosario Dawson, Leo Fitzpatrick and Harmony Korine (who wrote the screenplay).
 The film shocked, appalled and wowed viewers.
 It also set the tone for his next five features, all focused on different youth communities, which upset censors, divided fans and raised questions of ‘perversion’ and ‘voyeurism’.